 Wrapping up, that’s all you need to know about running a PCT after a moderately suppressive SARM (either RAD 140 or LGD 4033).
 If you have more specific questions I urge you to send me a DM on Instagram @pathofpeds.
 Hope you found this useful.

-Everything you would ever want or need to know about SARMs, and how to properly use, maximize, and recover from them.
+Everything you would ever want or need to know about SARMs to use and recover from them.
+Also includes other research chemicals.

-The Peptide Wiki is an all-in-one guide that will give you a deep understanding of how each peptide works and how you can use them correctly and find the perfect one (or stack) to reach your goals (16 Total Most Popular Peptides Covered).
+An all-in-one guide that will teach you how each of the peptides works, how you can use them and find the perfect one (or stack) to reach your goals.

 A document I originally made for my clients.
 A neat map to the sphere of PEDs and supplements.